 # 1 Tell them About Your Passion

 One of the best ways to start your letter is to explain why you’re passionate about the job.
-You need to translate your energy and zeal into words.
+It would be best if you translated your energy and zeal into words.
 In your opening sentences, explain why you’re particularly interested in working in the industry or task you’re applying to.

-HR managers want to hire people willing to stay for the long-term and are passionate about what they do.
-Tell a specific story from your past or work history, which best portrays your enthusiasm.
+HR managers want to hire people willing to stay long-term and are passionate about what they do.
 Studies show that recruiters are 22 times more likely to recall a story over a fact.
 Hence, intriguing stories are an indispensable part of any Cover Letter Outline.
+Tell a specific story from your past or work history which best portrays your enthusiasm.

 However, feel free to mention your contribution to a project you performed in a previous position that best highlights your dedication and interest.
 Be specific.